SAP-samples/abap-platform-rap-workshops/README.md

-# Workshops about the ABAP RESTful Application Programming Model
+# Workshops about the ABAP RESTful Application Programming Model (RAP)

 ## Description
 In this repository we provide materials for customer and community facing sessions that cover topics of the ABAP RESTful Application Programming Model (RAP).